 - a.
 Disorderly Conduct Conduct, such as but not limited to, acts that interfere with public peace, order, or safety. - b.
-Disruptive Behavior Substantial disruption of college operations including obstruction of teaching, administration, or other college or authorized non-college activities which occur on campus. - c.
-Rioting Causing, inciting, or participating in any disturbance that presents a clear and present danger to self or others, causes physical harm to others, or causes damage or destruction of property.
+Disruptive Behavior Substantial disruption of college operations including obstruction of teaching, administration, or other college or authorized non-college activities which occur on campus. - Rioting Causing, inciting, or participating in any disturbance that presents a clear and present danger to self or others, causes physical harm to others, or causes damage or destruction of property. - d.
+Unbecoming or unprofessional behavior and/or conduct while interacting on campus with any member of the campus community employees, students, or guests or at any college function on or off campus.